Criminal Justice Reform on Sentencing and Parole in Missouri

 Parole eligibility in Missouri has also been expanded for non-violent offenders.
 Bear in mind that this law is retroactive.
 The Missouri Parole Board has to evaluate those currently serving mandatory minimums.
 If they meet the required conditions, they may be able to be released.

-If you’re seeking a better understanding of the implications of Missouri’s criminal justice reform, the Missouri DWI & Criminal Law Center is here to help.
+If you’re seeking a better understanding of the implications of Missouri’s criminal justice reform, the Benjamin Law Firm, LLC is here to help.
 Our experienced attorneys can provide you with valuable information during a free consultation, allowing you to make informed decisions about your legal matters.

 Frequently Asked Questions